Entrepreneur Lab offers support to help local businesses grow

 The new Entrepreneur Lab is possible thanks to a partnership with Rural Ideas Network, a national nonprofit organization that partners with rural communities and economic development organizations to provide a robust set of services to entrepreneurs.

-“At the Rural Ideas Network, we’re seeing a growing number of rural communities across the country refocus their economic development efforts on supporting the entrepreneurs who are already within their communities,” said Executive leader Jordan DeGree.
+“At the Rural Ideas Network, we’re seeing a growing number of rural communities across the country refocus their economic development efforts on supporting the entrepreneurs who are already within their communities,” said Jordan DeGree, executive leader.
 “This ‘grow your own’ approach to economic development makes a lot of sense when you consider that more than 50% of jobs in this country are generated by small businesses.
 We’re thrilled to help communities like Sherburne County support local business owners.”

 Post a comment as